All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 - e) PLAYER PASSES:

-- Red Cards: The Player or Coaching Pass of a player or coach who was ejected shall no longer be retained by the Referee, but the Referee will report the information from the Player or Coaching Pass in the online game report.
+Red Cards: The Player or Coaching Pass of a player or coach who was ejected shall no longer be retained by the Referee, but the Referee will report the information from the Player or Coaching Pass in the online game report.
 Both teams will notify USA of the players or coach who was ejected via the Send off form in order to expedite processing of suspensions.
 The league shall either assign the number of games of suspension if the minimum is assigned, or convene the Disciplinary Committee for any other proposed suspension.
+If no assessment of penalty is effectively communicated from USA to either club, team or coach before the team’s next matach, player that received the red card is disqualified and must sit out a minimum of the next USA match.

 - f) PLAYER’S UNIFORMS AND EQUIPMENT: